-Academic dishonesty is prohibited at The City University of New York and is punishable by penalties, including failing grades, dismissal and expulsion, as provided herein.
+Academic dishonesty is prohibited in The City University of New York.
+Penalties for academic dishonesty include academic sanctions, such as failing or otherwise reduced grades, and/or disciplinary sanctions, including suspension or expulsion.

-I. Definitions and Examples of Academic Dishonesty
+Definitions and Examples of Academic Dishonesty.

-Cheating is the unauthorized use or attempted use of material, information, notes, study aids and devices of communication during an academic exercise.
+Cheating is the unauthorized use or attempted use of material, information, notes, study aids, devices or communication during an academic exercise.
+Example of cheating include: